 Microblading is a specialized hand-controlled method that implants pigment not in the deep layer of skin, but more on the surface in order to resemble eyebrow hair.
-Microblading is ideal for someone who has experienced some hair loss and wants to achieve very natural-looking brows.
+Microblading is ideal for someone who has experienced hair loss and wants to achieve very natural-looking brows.

 Microblading isn’t only reserved for thin, sparse brows — even if you’re blessed with naturally full ones.
-Something else to consider, if you’re prone to keloids, or have eczema or rosacea, then microblading may not be for you, and it’s also not a great idea for anyone who’s pregnant or chestfeeding.
+Something else to consider, if you’re prone to keloids, or have eczema or rosacea, then microblading may not be for you, and it’s also not a great idea for anyone who’s pregnant or breastfeeding.

 According to makeup artist, certified esthetician, brow expert, and cosmetic tattoo specialist Piret Aava, “Anyone who benefits from brow pencil could be a candidate for microblading.”

 What is microshading and how is it different from microblading?